qgis/QGIS-Documentation/source/working/working_with_vector.rst

    file types when loading a vector into |qg|.
 Other untested formats can be loaded by selecting `*.*`.

-Working with GRASS vector data is described in Section :ref:`grass`.
+Working with GRASS vector data is described in Section :ref:`sec_grass`.

 This section describes how to work with several common formats: ESRI shapefiles, PostGIS layers and Spatialite layers.
 Many of the features